About Us - Our Members

 Well, it is a long story as I have been involved with birds since I was thirteen years old.
 I am now 68 and enjoying it.

-I have been interested in all types of bird since I was a child.
+I have been interested in all types of birds since I was a child.
 My birthday and Christmas presents often were bird books.
-But on my thirteen birthday I was allowed to obtain my first pair of budgies.
-My first pair of bantams quickly followed these.
-They were Pekins, which the man down the road gave me.
+But on my thirteenth birthday I was allowed to obtain my first pair of budgies.
+My first pair of bantams quickly followed — Pekins, which the man down the road gave me.

-Soon I was keeping Yorkshires, Norwich, Borders and British.
-My father and I had built an aviary with three flights and a bird room that had twelve breeding cages.
+Soon I was keeping Yorkshires, Norwich, Borders, and British.
+My father and I had built an aviary with three flights and a bird room with twelve breeding cages.
 The three big flights soon became split up to make six smaller flights.
 I was showing at all the shows at this point from Christchurch south.

 By this stage we had moved into Zebras and Bengalese finch and some Bourkes and Elegant parakeets.
 The first child had also arrived - a son named Shane.